• Skip to primary navigation

 Roll each piece into a rope roughly 20 inches long.
 If the ropes are not rolling out easily, let them sit for a minute or two to relax the gluten, then try again.
 Aim to get all 5 pieces the same length and thickness.

-6. Braid the challah as desired.
+2. Braid the challah as desired.
 (See the "Braiding" section of the post for a visual demonstration of a four-strand braid.)
+You can choose a 4-strand braid like I used for Finnish pulla bread and everything bagel bread, or you can try a creative stacked braiding technique as used in Czech vánočka.

 braided challah loaf on a cutting board and a baking tray

-7. Tuck the ends of the braid under the loaf.
+1. Tuck the ends of the braid under the loaf. (image 7)

-8. Place the braid on a parchment-lined cookie sheet, cover with plastic wrap, and set aside in a warm place until nearly doubled in size and springy to the touch, about 1 hour.
-Brush the loaf with a mixture of egg yolk and water.
+2. Place the braid on a parchment-lined cookie sheet, cover with plastic wrap, and set aside in a warm place until nearly doubled in size and springy to the touch, about 1 hour.
+Brush the loaf with a mixture of egg yolk and water. (image 8)

 baked challah loaf being torn open

-9. Stack the tray on top of another cookie sheet to insulate the base and prevent it from burning.
+1. Stack the baking tray on top of another cookie sheet to insulate the base and prevent it from burning.
 Bake at 375°F for 25-30 minutes, until the loaf has an internal temperature of 190°F with a meat thermometer (affiliate).
-Cover with foil after 10 minutes if it's getting too dark.
+Cover with foil after 10 minutes if it's getting too dark. (image 9)

-10. Let the challah bread cool completely on a wire rack before serving.
-Tear the challah, and enjoy!
+2. Let the challah bread cool completely on a wire rack before serving.
+Tear the challah, and enjoy! (image 10)

 Braiding